Skip to content

 wick skill sync design-system # sync one

-wick skill sync tool-module design-system
+wick skill sync tool-module connector-module # sync several

 Side effects on ./AGENTS.md: